zamm-dev/zamm/zamm/resources/tutorials/setup/dev/firefox.md

 - Set `toolkit.legacyUserProfileCustomizations.stylesheets` to true
 - Go to `about:support`
 - Get the "Profile Directory", which looks something like ` /home/amos/.mozilla/firefox/5dmcc2q7.default-release`
-- Edit the file `chrome/userChrome.css` in that directory, and add the following:
+- Edit the file `chrome/userChrome.css` in that directory (create the directory and the file if they don't exist), and add the following:

 ```css
 /* hides the native tabs */